 I was diagnosed with dyslexia as a child.
 It never goes away, so now as an adult, I have adult dyslexia.
 Being an adult with dyslexia is exhausting.
 We are always working incredibly hard to keep up with the pace of others who don’t have the same difficulties we do.

 The 1997 movie, As Good as It Gets, has a line of dialog that made a lasting impression on me.
 In the movie, the protagonist, a man that suffers from OCD, played by Jack Nicholson, barges into his psychiatrist’s office and demands to be seen immediately.
 He was told to make an appointment and then summarily dismissed.
 As he exits the doctor’s office through the lobby full of depressed psychiatric patients, he pauses for a moment and then says loud enough for all to hear, “What if this is as good as it gets?”

-I’ve recently reached that point in my life with dyslexia, a realization actually, that this is as good as it gets.
+I’ve recently reached that point in my life with my adult dyslexia, a realization actually, that this is as good as it gets.
 What do I mean by that?
 Although I have definite strengths that I’ve been able to use to my advantage, there are quite a few things that I’ll never be able to do well or quickly.

 I get frustrated when I’m just finishing the first chapter of a book in the time it takes the average person to read the entire book.
 Then there’s my difficulty with sequencing—I’ll never make a good file clerk because I’d be reciting the alphabet all day long to remember where each letter falls in the sequence.
 I have problems with my sense of direction—determining the points of a compass while driving never works well.
 Sequencing issues also show up while driving and trying to follow directions.
 If I’m told more than 2 turns ahead, I can’t keep it all in order.
 Or the searing panic and frustration I feel when someone sends me a lengthy document and breezily says, “I need your feedback on that in 10 minutes.”
 And the list goes on.